Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: EVALUATION

 \section{EVALUATION}

-Two experiments designed to evaluate the effects of parameter perturbation and noise modeling in gradient descent optimization are presented next.
-We focus on $\mathcal{L}_{\textrm{EDC,\,lin}}$, $\mathcal{L}_{\textrm{EDC,\,log}}$, and $\mathcal{L}_{\textrm{MSS}}$, computed over the full length of the signals.
-The target response is always augmented with Gaussian noise at 10\,dB SNR, denoted as $w_1(t)$.
-This deliberately low SNR is chosen to test the loss functions under poor conditions and to expose potential failure of the training pipeline.
-Preliminary experiments with 10, 20, and 30\,dB SNR showed no qualitative differences in the loss landscapes; we therefore report results for the worst-case setting.
+Three experiments designed to evaluate the effects of parameter perturbation and noise modeling in gradient descent optimization are presented next.
+We focus on $\mathcal{L}_{\textrm{EDC,\,lin}}$, $\mathcal{L}_{\textrm{EDC,\,log}}$, and $\mathcal{L}_{\textrm{MSS}}$, computed over the full length of the signals, at resolutions specified in Sec.~\ref{subsec:noise_loss_profile}.
+In the first two experiments, the target response is always augmented with Gaussian noise at 10\,dB SNR, denoted as $w_1(t)$.
+This deliberately low SNR is chosen to test the loss functions under poor noise conditions and to expose potential failure of the training pipeline.
+Preliminary experiments with 10, 20, and 30\,dB SNR showed no qualitative differences in the loss profiles; we therefore report results for the worst-case setting.
 For all experiments, we use the \textit{FLAMO} library of differentiable LTI systems~\cite{santo2024flamo}.
 The code used to run all the experiments presented in this paper is available online\footnote{\url{https://github.com/gdalsanto/learn-recursive-filters}}.